 Champions for Children, Inc. participates in the federal government's E-Verify program.
 With E-Verify we are able to confirm the employment authorization of all newly hired employees through an electronic database maintained by the Social Security Administration and Department of Homeland Security.
 With respect to new hires, the E-Verify process is completed in conjunction with a new hire's completion of the Form I-9, Employment Eligibility Verification upon commencement of employment.
 E-Verify is not used as a tool to pre-screen candidates.
 For up-to-date information on E-Verify, go to www.uscis.gov and click the "E-Verify" logo.

 Champions for Children, Inc. provides a number of benefit programs for qualifying full time regular staff.
 These include: Paid time off, 14 paid holidays, health/dental/vision/life insurance, 401 (k) plan with employer match, payroll direct deposit, and supplemental insurance products.
 (Some benefits are subject to change without notice and benefit entitlement is based on certain eligibility criteria.)

 SUMMARY: This is a part-time, independent facilitation position responsible for the delivery of developmentally appropriate activities to families with children from 0 to 5 years of age.
-We are seeking a bilingual, Spanish/English, facilitator for the Baby Bungalow (BB) developmental playgroups held at various Children’s Board Family Resource Centers throughout Hillsborough County.
+We are seeking a bilingual, (fluent in English and Spanish), facilitator for the Baby Bungalow (BB) developmental playgroups held at various Children’s Board Family Resource Centers throughout Hillsborough County.
 Various class times are available, including weekends, each class is approximately 1 hour with additional time for set up and breakdown.
 This position is expected to act autonomously with minimal daily supervision and reports to the Developmental Playgroup Coordinator. (more…)